satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 4. Pass failed in collection
 5. How to pass data from one application to another application
 6. How to read the application.property file

+In a Spring Boot application, you can read properties from the application.properties (or application.yml) file using various methods, including using the @Value annotation, @ConfigurationProperties annotation, or by directly injecting the Environment object.
+Here are the approaches:

+You can read a single property from the application.properties file using the @Value annotation.

+The @ConfigurationProperties annotation is more useful for grouping related properties into a POJO (Plain Old Java Object).
+It can bind hierarchical properties to a class.

+You can use the Environment object to access properties dynamically at runtime.
+The Environment object is part of the Spring framework and can be autowired into any Spring component.

 7. How many way we can do the overload method
 8. diff. comparable and comparator
 9. fail pass in collection